PseudoPau/ThesisLog/Writing/Operational Manual.md

 ### Design Methods ###
 **Automatism, Gestural Interpretation, Syntactical**[^g]
 ![](https://cdn.discordapp.com/attachments/1045538819161731102/1045763556160831558/PseudoPaul_a_corridor_leading_people_from_Mordenism_to_Globaliz_afa9987d-2093-4e87-beb1-a220cc5b894a.png)
-*`An endless corridor leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand `*| Ghost Author: Midjourney + Tarkovsky[^h]
+*`An endless corridor leading people from Mordenism to Globalization with Anthropocene at left, Territory at right, Exit at the top, Security at the bottom, Contemporaneity within the hand `*| Ghost Author: MidJourney[^a] + Tarkovsky[^h]

 This module aims to exam the ideas and assemble the spectacle world within a fast mode.
 The goal is to create a large number of objects via permutations and combinations in a short time and should not last for more than 4 weeks.
 The pursuit of rationality is important, but it is not the main purpose of this module.
 Therefore no more than 3 hours of adjustment time should be spent on individual individual adjustments after the generation of variants.
 Accept all the imperfections and move on.